bluekitchen/btstack/doc/manual/docs/how_to.md

 ## Bluetooth Power Control {#sec:powerControl}

 In most BTstack examples, the device is set to be discoverable and connectable.
-In this mode, even when there's no active connection, the Bluetooth Controller will periodicaly activate its receiver in order to listen for inquiries or connecting requests from another device.
+In this mode, even when there's no active connection, the Bluetooth Controller will periodically activate its receiver in order to listen for inquiries or connecting requests from another device.
 The ability to be discoverable requires more energy than the ability to be connected.
 Being discoverable also announces the device to anybody in the area.
 Therefore, it is a good idea to pause listening for inquiries when not needed.
 Other devices that have your Bluetooth address can still connect to your device.

-To enable/disable discoverabilty, you can call:
+To enable/disable discoverability, you can call:

     /**
      * @brief Allows to control if device is discoverable.
 OFF by default.